Dr Alison Williams

 - Rech MF, Williams AJ.
 Researching at military airshows: a dialogue about ethnography and autoethnography.
 In: Williams,AJ;Jenkings,KN;Rech,MF;Woodward,R, ed.
 The Routledge Companion to Military Research Methods.
-London: Routledge, 2016, pp.268-284.
+London, UK: Routledge, 2016, pp.268-284.

 - Williams AJ, Jenkings KN, Woodward R, Rech MF, ed.
 The Routledge Companion to Military Research Methods.
 London: Routledge, 2016.